AwesomeCICD/circle-banking-app/release/README.md

 Once the release notes are published, you should then replace the version of the production environment to the newly published version.

-First, make sure you are connected to the production cluster (**note:** this requires authorization access to the Bank of Anthos cluster):
+First, make sure you are connected to the production cluster (**note:** this requires authorization access to the CCI Bank Corp cluster):
 ```
 gcloud container clusters get-credentials bank-of-anthos-release --zone us-central1-c --project bank-of-anthos-ci
 ```